Boardwalk Hall: Various uses

 Britney Spears performed a sold-out show in December 2001, and again for her Femme Fatale Tour on August 6, 2011.

-Lady Gaga was scheduled to perform here on March 2, 2013 for her Born This Way Ball, but the show was later cancelled due to a hip injury which required surgery.
-She has previously performed at the arena on July 4, 2010 and February 19, 2011 as a part of her Monster Ball Tour.
-She performed a sold-out show on June 28, 2014 for her Artrave: The Artpop Ball Tour.
+Lady Gaga was scheduled to perform here on March 2, 2013, for her Born This Way Ball, but the show was later cancelled due to a hip injury which required surgery.
+She has previously performed at the arena on July 4, 2010, and February 19, 2011, as a part of her Monster Ball Tour.
+She performed a sold-out show on June 28, 2014, for her Artrave: The Artpop Ball Tour.

 Beyoncé performed at the venue for the first time on The Mrs. Carter Show World Tour.
 The show sold out within its first few days of sales and took place on July 26, 2013.

 Journey and Rascal Flatts made a stop at the hall for one-night shows, performing separately.

 On May 22, 2015, The Who stopped at the Hall to celebrate their 50th anniversary on their tour, The Who Hits 50!

 On June 8, 2019, Twenty One Pilots performed at the hall for their Bandito Tour.

+On June 9, 2023, Gavin DeGraw headlined with Colbie Caillat for a show with North2Shore.